ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 Dialogs will always be opened in the center of the screen, sized to fit the contents.
 Scrolling the page while a dialog is open will not move the dialog, i.e. it will stay centered.

-Dialogs will not be movable or sizeable.
+Dialogs will not be movable or sizeable (in this initial design).

 The page behind an open dialog will be slightly dimmed to indicate that it cannot be interacted with.